-Our Audit Committee currently consists of Mr. Nuzum, as the chairperson and Mr. Engle, with one vacancy.
+Our Audit Committee currently consists of Mr. Nuzum, as the chairperson, Mr. Engle and Mr. St.Clair.
 Each Audit Committee member is a non-employee director of the Board.
 The Board of Directors reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that all current members of our Audit Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Audit Committee met 6 times in fiscal year 2019 and 4 times in fiscal year 2018.